Randy Bass: Politics

 After his 1988 retirement, Bass became active in community projects to promote baseball in his native state, while continuing to make trips to Japan as a cultural ambassador.
 Bass was elected to the Oklahoma Senate as a Democrat in 2004.
 He was re-elected in 2006, defeating Ed Petersen in the general election.
 He was again re-elected in 2010 and 2014, running unopposed in the former, and unchallenged in the latter.
 In the Senate, he served as the co-chair of the Appropriations Subcommittee Natural Resources and Regulatory Services.
 He also sat on the Appropriations, Retirement and Insurance, General Government and Judiciary Committees.

+On April 10, 2014, Bass was named minority leader of the Democrats in the Oklahoma Senate, succeeding the outgoing Sean Burrage.
+The 12 member caucus had initially named John Sparks as the new minority leader in February, but reversed their decision.
+The reason for this was not given, since caucuses happen behind closed doors and legislators do not publicly discuss matters, but it was speculated that it was because of an opinion piece Sparks wrote in The Journal Record supporting a tax incentive for the oil and gas industry, which was generally opposed by the Democrats.
+Bass became minority leader soon after the 2014 mid-term election, but by July 2015, he had been ousted, as the caucus, now down to eight seats, replaced him with Sparks.

 Bass was ineligible to run for reelection in 2018 due to term limits.

+Personal life

+Bass has been married twice.
+He has two children with his first wife, Linda, and one child with his second wife, Kelley.